 On a daily basis, accountability is maintained through supervision, by ensuring staff compliance with internal policies and procedures.
-Leadership also has monthly meetings with accounting staff to review the agency's financial status and any pending issues.
+Leadership also meets regularly with accounting staff to review the agency's financial status and any pending issues and also receives budget updates on a bi-weekly basis.
 Meetings also are held to discuss legislation, enforcement and any human resources issues.
 The primary method of fiscal, legal and regulatory accountability, however, is through monthly reports to the Commission on Consumer Affairs.
 This board, composed of members appointed by the General Assembly and Governor, is the policymaking authority of the Department.
 Senior leaders provide the current status of each division's activity, budget issues, and legislative updates.